dongra02/sei-project-1/README.md

 ## Wins & Challenges

 Laying out the game was fairly straightforward; however, the rules and game play were deceivingly simple.
 On each click, the game had to evaluate neighbors recursively, removing event listeners, adjusting styles and updating a counter to indicate neighboring mines.
 Accounting for all these tasks, while ensuring the function wasn't 'wrapping' on edges or going beyond the bounds of the grid proved to be a fun challenge.
 That accounted for the bulk of the problem solving, with the much of the rest coming in the way of animations and styling.

+## Key Takeaways

+This was my first project using flex in CSS to layout the site.
+That really cut down on time spent styling and position the different elements of the game.
+In addition, I feel it was a good exercise in basic DOM manipulation.